vssr/yesdice/README.md

 Background
 ----------
 I'm a programmer by day and tabletop gamer by night.
 I want to combine the two.
-Also, the lack of a really nice online dice roller for strategy games suprised me.
+Also, the lack of a really nice online dice roller for strategy games surprised me.
 Personal learning goals are writing well structured OO JavaScript and perhaps using a front-end JS framework.